Defence Housing Authority, Karachi: History

-The functioning of the authority is vested in the two bodies: the governing body headed by the Secretary Ministry of Defence and the Executive Board headed by the Corps Commander posted at Karachi.
-The Executive Board exercises all administrative, executive and financial powers.
+The functioning of the authority is vested in the two bodies: the governing body headed by the Secretary Ministry of Defence and the executive board headed by the Corps Commander posted at Karachi.
+The executive board exercises all administrative, executive and financial powers.
 The Administrator is the executive head and exercises all executive powers, delegation or otherwise, in accordance with the policy laid down by the governing body and the directions or decisions of the executive board.

 Subdivisions

 Defence is divided into 9 subdivisions, Phases 1-8 and DHA CITY which is located on the M-9 motorway.
 Each phase is subdivided further into blocks and sectors.
 Each phase also has a central commercial area and park to cater to the local community.
 Housing construction began from Defence I and proliferated east and south towards what is today Defence VIII and then DHA CITY to the north of Karachi city in District Malir.
 Housing plots range from five marlas (approx. 1361 square feet) to 2 kanals (approx. 10890 square feet).
-The Karachi Defence Housing Authority building is located at 2-B, East Street, Defence I.
+The Karachi Defence Housing Authority building is located at 2-B, East Street, Defence Phase I.

-In recent times, there were several complaints against encroachments in phase 6 at Khayaban e seher adjacent to the commercial area.
+In recent times, there were several complaints against encroachments by the concerned citizens in phase 6 at Khayaban-e-Seher adjacent to the commercial area.
 Houses were built on an area which was allocated for commercial area car parking.
 Demolition orders have been passed, notice will be issued to residents to vacate the premises by the end of 2021.